Janet 1.10.1-9cfc3d9 Documentation

-Blocking and Non-blocking Sends and Receives
+Blocking and non-blocking sends and receives

 All sends and receives can be blocking or non-blocking by providing an optional

 (thread/send to msg &opt timeout) and

 (thread/receive &opt timeout) non-blocking, while a positive timeout

-indicates and blocking send or receive, that will resume the current thread
+value indicates a blocking send or receive that will resume the current thread

 by throwing an error after timeout seconds.
 Timeouts are limited to 30 days,

 math/inf for a timeout means that a timeout

 will never occur.